pragmagrid/pragma_boot/README.rst

   * **file_path**   the path where the vm image is
   * **vc_out**      path to the vc-out.xml file
   * **host_name**   the name of the host we want to boot
+  * **key**         The path to the ssh public key that will be authorized to the frontend root account

 * **ve_driver/boot** it takes care of starting the VM on the local virtualization